en3mydev/en3mydev/README.md

 ### Hi there, I'm Daniel! 👋

 👨‍💻 I'm a Software Engineer and a Computer Science and Electronics student at Politehnica University of Bucharest (Year 3).
-🔭 I am currently working on a full-stack Crypto Trading Platform web application.
-🌱 I’m learning and exploring the depths of software engineering, diving into React, JavaScript, CSS, and C/C++.
+🌱 I’m learning and exploring the depths of software engineering.

 ### 📫 Connect with me:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/daniel-en3mydev/)